Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations: Conclusions

 We demonstrate the benefits of performing perturbations in a representative latent space compared to various methods in feature space for counterfactual generation.
-We show that these methods benefit from sparsity and in-sample perturbations that simple feature based methods lack.
-Latent based generation also exhibits significant speed up compared to more complex feature based methods designed to remedy simple methods' difficulty generating sparse and in-sample counterfactuals.
+We show that these methods benefit from sparsity and in-sample perturbations lacking in simpler methods and incur a significant speed up over more complex feature based techniques like Prototypes.
+The use of variational autoencoders for latent counterfactual generation exhibits little to no benefit over vanilla autoencoders for the current datasets (MNIST and Lending Club).